Rachael HELPS! aka Rachael Hampton online portfolio

 Now on to the book.

-Bee and garden spider by emile vast
+Bee and garden spider by Emile Vast

 I found this children’s book (Abeille et Épeire) par hasard (as they say in French) in a local bookstore here in Toulouse.
 Drawn to the book by the illustrations and the WORD “Épeire”, I was like humm “I’ve never heard of that word before in French nor have I heard someone else use this word”.